 First, though, we should note that most crops require 6-8 hours of full sun for strong plants and ample harvests.
 However, even a semi-shady spot can produce food.
 Greens like kale, lettuce, Swiss chard and some herbs, like mint, parsley, and thyme, can do just fine with as little as 3 hours of sun per day.
 (Check the free Homegrown with Bonnie Plants app to determine how much sun your plants need.)

-Also, if you want instant success, check out our Bonnie Plants pre-planted containers filled with your favorite veggies and herbs, perfect for small spaces.
+Also, if you want instant success, check out our pre-planted Patio Ready containers filled with your favorite veggies and herbs, perfect for small spaces.

 Ready to get growing?
 Check out these small garden ideas:

 From large pots to hanging baskets to window boxes, containers offer many unique ways to grow healthy, delicious food in tiny spaces.
 Get creative with standout vegetables that grow well in containers, such as deep purple Graffiti Cauliflower or award-winning Artwork Stir Fry Broccoli from our Harvest Select line (available exclusively at The Home Depot).

 To maximize a small space, think about replacing your typical hanging baskets of geraniums with baskets of strawberry plants on your front porch, or use window boxes to grow herbs.
 Tiered containers, raised planters, repurposed food-safe wooden crates, or even gutters attached to a fence can all work beautifully, too.
 Just make sure they have holes in the bottom, allowing them to drain well so that roots don’t rot.
 For best results, fill pots with a high-quality potting soil like Miracle-Gro® Potting Mix.